5c077/CytoDash/README.md

 Start the dashboard locally with `make dashboard`, then navigate to `http://localhost:8000`.

-The dashboard requires `clinical_trial.db` to be present in the repository root.
+The dashboard requires the database to be present in the repository root.
 Run `make pipeline` first if the database does not exist.